Everything You Need to Know About Menopause & Perimenopause

 • Moderate carb intake to target insulin resistance and menopausal weight gain.
 Insulin resistance is a condition in insulin has a difficult time using glucose for energy.
 Instead, both insulin and glucose levels remain high.
 This increases the risk of diabetes and the ability to store fat, especially as belly fat.

 • Consuming a low-glycemic diet can assist in weight and reduce hot flashes by balancing blood sugars.
 High-protein foods, high-fiber complex carbs, and healthy fats tend to rank low on the glycemic index.

 • A diet rich in calcium and vitamin D helps lower the risk of bone loss and osteoporosis.
 Common sources include dairy products, leafy greens, egg yolks, fatty fish, and fortified foods.

 • Including 150 minutes of aerobic exercise per week can help menopausal women lose weight and improve overall health.
 Cardio exercises include jogging, brisk walking, dancing, biking, and any activity that elevates heart rate.

 • Incorporate at least two to three strength training sessions in an exercise regimen.
 Weight-bearing exercises support bone mineral density and muscle growth, which often reduces with advancing age.

 • Manage stress to combat mood swings and risks of emotional eating.
-Try sipping on a glass of hot tea, taking a warm bath, walking in nature, or reading a favorite book.
+Try sipping on a glass of hot tea, deep breathing, taking a warm bath, or reading a favorite book.
 Talking with a close friend or family member can also alleviate stress and improve mood.

 • Getting good sleep may be challenging, but it is important for supporting both physical and mental health.
 Achieve the National Sleep Foundation's recommendation of seven to nine hours by staying consistent with sleep and wake times.
 Maintain a cool room temperature and ensure mattresses and pillows are comfortable, yet supportive.